Tuesday, September 10, 2024

 FLAG CITY WINERY

 It’s really a hot one today, Jim had the air conditioning on at breakfast which is a first for us.
-Going outside for my walks is a real chore for Kathe and I. The heat is really unbearable for one thing and instead of grass around our sites there are rough lava stones that are so lumpy I can hardly walk on them.
+Going outside for my walks is a real chore for Kathe and me.
+The heat is really unbearable for one thing and instead of grass around our sites there are rough lava stones that are so lumpy I can hardly walk on them.
 Kathe has been picking me up and carrying me various places to save my paws, but the concrete and asphalt are also too hot to walk on.
 I’m pretty miserable and I want to be home.
 Only two more sleeps!

 The humans spent the early morning on chores and a quick trip to the hardware store and Costco.
 Warren and Jim are fixing small projects and making lists of things that need to be replaced or repaired when we get back home.

 They did manage to find a winery and bistro less than a mile away.
 They had a delicious lunch and did some wine tasting at the Micheal David Winery.
 The wines must have been good as they brought home seven bottles between the two couples.
-The property was beautiful and they would have tasted wine outside in the garden if it hadn’t been so hot today.
+The property was beautiful, and they would have tasted wine outside in the garden if it hadn’t been so hot today.

-Tonight the cocktail is a Paloma.
-Tomorrow we leave for Coalinga, our last stop before we split up and head for home.
+Tonight, the cocktail is a Paloma.
+Tomorrow, we leave for Coalinga, our last stop before we split up and head for home.

 Sunday, September 8, 2024